urakubo/Dojo-standalone/README.md

 We equipped a variety of 2D and 3D image filters.
 Select Plugins → 2D/3D Filters.
 Those filters are intended to use a postprocessing of 2D DNN segmentation.
 I will soon describe how to use them.

-## About copyrights
+## Acknowledgments
-This free software is distributed under GNU GENERAL PUBLIC LICENSE Version 3.
-Apparently, this software is a mixture of excellent free and copyrighted software packages.
-We just obey policies of those software packages.
+This software relies on many excellent free and copyrighted software packages.
+We obey policies of those software packages.

 	- Flood-filling networks (Apache License 2.0)
 	- Imagetranslation-tensorflow (MIT)